Election Season Media Kit

 - Climate is impacting our district/state.
 What will the candidates do about it?
 For this pitch, you can send reporters some introductory information about how climate change is already impacting local communities, and you can express your interest in reading a story that addresses the candidates’ climate stances.
 You can let the reporter know that you or others in your CCL chapter are happy to speak with them on the record for the story.
 (This is a slightly softer pitch than the version above).

 - Local advocates plan a candidate forum [or other election-related event] focused on climate.
-A few CCL chapters have had great success this year planning candidate forums about climate change.
+A few CCL chapters have had great success in the past planning candidate forums about climate change.
 If you are planning an election-related event that brings attention to climate, definitely make sure to alert local media so they can cover the event.

 Newspaper editorial boards often endorse a candidate in political races, which is why their perspective throughout the years is so important and valued by members of Congress.
 You can reach out to your local editorial board, or at least the opinion page editor, and ask them to prominently consider the climate issue as they choose who to support in the race.